sglahn/dotfiles/README.md

 ## Dependencies
 ### Tmux
 Tmux comes with the Tmux Plugin Manager already installed.
-To install the rest of the Tmux plugins configured in the .tmux.conf file type <prefix> + I. The tmux-yank plugin has the following additional dependencies:
+To install the rest of the Tmux plugins configured in the .tmux.conf file type <kbd>prefix</kbd>+<kbd>I</kbd>.
+The tmux-yank plugin has the following additional dependencies:

 On Linux:
 - xsel
 Install it with: